Avnet/MaaXBoard-8ULP-HUB/README.md

 ## About
 MaaXBoard 8ULP is a power efficient, production ready development board in the popular and compact Raspberry Pi form-factor, which supports a versatile set of I/O interfaces.
 This [NXP i.MX 8ULP](https://www.nxp.com/products/processors-and-microcontrollers/arm-processors/i-mx-applications-processors/i-mx-8-applications-processors/i-mx-8ulp-applications-processor-family:i.MX8ULP) processor-based platform is ideal for development of cost-efficient Edge-AI, Machine Learning, Secure Entry Access-Control Systems, Inventory and Asset Monitoring applications and many more.<br />
 <p align="center">
-    The MaaXBoard 8ULP is also AWS certified.
+    The MaaXBoard 8ULP is also AWS certified.<br />
     <img src="https://github.com/MaximSaka/MaaXBoard-8ULP-HUB/assets/88205887/a83bb35f-21bb-4511-912d-f3cdc47a9bae">
 <br />
 <details>